trailheadapps/coral-cloud/README.md

 > [!IMPORTANT]
 > Start from a brand-new environment to avoid conflicts with previous work you may have done.

+#### Salesforce CLI

+[Install the Salesforce CLI](https://developer.salesforce.com/tools/salesforcecli) or check that your installed CLI version is greater than `2.56.7` by running `sf -v` in a terminal.

+If you need to [update the Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_update_cli.htm), either run `sf update` or `npm install --global @salesforce/cli` depending on how you installed the CLI.

 ### Step 1.
 Feature activation